-Nationwide, the average Due Process grade was a D. Indiana and Mississippi received perfect scores, while 11 states were tied for last with a zero score.
+Nationwide, the average Due Process grade was a D+.
+Indiana, Iowa, Mississippi, and Missouri all received perfect scores, while eight states were tied for last with a zero score.

 Petition process.

 States earn 100% if they offer a process that allows applicants to petition boards to determine whether their criminal record would be disqualifying, including before they begin any costly training.
 States receive either full marks or nothing, while non-binding petitions receive no credit.
 This criterion contributes 40% to a state's Due Process grade.